rhiot/gitbook/gateway/camel_components/camel_kura_cloud_component.md

 ### Optional Headers

-Several URI parameter can me overwrite by the "in Message" headers
+Several URI parameters can me overwrite by the "in Message" headers

 | URI Parameter    | Message Header                 |
 |------------------|--------------------------------|